Details of the 2017 Tour of Britain route, which runs from September 3 to 10

 Stage two is hosted by Northumberland, with the stage starting near the picturesque Kielder Water and Forest Park before heading to Blyth on the race’s longest stage.

-The it’s further south to North Lincolnshire for stage three, which plays host the race for the first time since 2009.
+It’s further south to North Lincolnshire for stage three, which plays host the race for the first time since 2009.
 The day kicks off in the Normanby Hall country estate and finishes in Scunthorpe.

 Stage four on Wednesday, September 6, is again hosted in its entirety by one county – this time, Nottinghamshire.
 Mansfield hosts the stage start with the finish taking place in Newark-on-Trent.
 It’s the first time that the race has visited both venues.